AleksandrRogov/DynamicsWebApi/README.md

 * Both `successCallback` and `errorCallback` passed to the `sendRequest` function must be called with XMLHttpRequest object as a parameter.
 * `data` parameter will not be stringified.
-* `additionalHeaders` does not contain default headers needed for every request as it can be seen by its name.
+* `additionalHeaders` does not contain default headers needed for every request as the parameter name suggests.

-When another DynamicsWebApi object with different configuration created using `initializeInstance` function, the `sendRequest` function will be copied, no need to specify it in the configuration object for every instance of the Wep API helper library.
+When another DynamicsWebApi object with a different configuration created using `initializeInstance` function, the `sendRequest` function will be copied, no need to specify it in the configuration object for every instance of the Wep API helper library.

 ### Dependencies
 * [jQuery](https://github.com/jquery/jquery) - optional.
 Custom `sendRequest` function can be implemented that uses a native XMLHttpRequest.